amarjeetkhera/Fake-News-Detector-and-Explainer/README.md

 1. Visit the Streamlit app link.
 2. Enter the news article text in the provided text area.
-3. Click the "Detect and Explain" button.
+3. Click the "Analyze" button.
 4. View the predicted label and the fact-checking explanation.